Phase-sensitive narrowband heterodyne holography

-In this letter, we report a heterodyne holographic arrangement designed for amplitude and phase imaging of nanoscale out-of-plane sinusoidal vibrations in time-averaged recording conditions without strobe light.
-The proposed arrangement consists of a Mach-Zehnder holographic interferometer in an off-axis and frequency-shifting configuration, with a multiplexed local oscillator (fig. \ref{fig_setup}).
-Optical local oscillator multiplexing is realized by the coherent addition of radiofrequency (RF) signals driving an acousto-optic modulator in the reference beam channel.
+In this letter, we report on a heterodyne holographic arrangement used for amplitude and phase imaging of optical path length modulation in time-averaged recording conditions, without strobe light.
+The proposed arrangement consists of a Mach-Zehnder holographic interferometer in an off-axis and frequency-shifting configuration~\cite{AtlanGross2007JOSAA, VerrierAtlan2013}, with a multiplexed local oscillator (Fig.~\ref{fig_setup}).
+Frequency-tunable narrowband detection is achieved in time-averaged heterodyne detection conditions.
+Time-averaged holograms of a phase-modulated optical field are recorded with an exposure time much longer than the modulation period.
+Optical heterodyning is performed with a frequency-shifted optical local oscillator, a frequency-conversion process aimed at shifting a given radiofrequency (RF) optical sideband in the sensor bandwidth.
+Optical local oscillator multiplexing is realized by the coherent addition of RF signals driving an acousto-optic modulator in the reference beam channel.
 Coherent frequency-division multiplexing is a technique by which the total available bandwidth is divided into non-overlapping frequency sub-bands carrying separate signals.
-Addressing simultaneously distinct domains of the spectral bandwidth of holograms was performed with success for angular \cite{PaturzoMemmolo2009}, wavelength \cite{Kiire2012}, space-division \cite{Tahara2012}, and side band \cite{VerrierAtlan2012} multiplexing schemes.
-Coherent frequency-division multiplexing in heterodyne holography offers the opportunity to measure complex-valued maps of the RF spectral components of the optical radiation field with accuracy and sensitivity, as long as they can be isolated in sub bands of the sensor's temporal bandwidth.
+Addressing simultaneously distinct domains of the spectral bandwidth of holograms was performed with success for angular~\cite{PaturzoMemmolo2009}, wavelength~\cite{Kiire2012}, space-division~\cite{Tahara2012}, and sideband~\cite{VerrierAtlan2013} multiplexing schemes.
+Coherent frequency-division multiplexing in heterodyne holography offers the opportunity to measure complex-valued maps of the RF spectral components of the optical radiation field with accuracy and sensitivity, as long as they can be isolated in sub-bands of the sensor's temporal bandwidth.
 In the reported experiment, high-quality factor flexural responses at audio frequencies of a lamellophone (the metallic comb of cantilevers from a musical box) excited in a sympathetic resonance regime are sought.
 Sympathetic vibration is a harmonic phenomenon wherein a vibratory body responds to external excitation in the vicinity of a resonance frequency.\\